Acquia Cloud architecture and key concepts

 F — Acquia Cloud distributes application code to web nodes using the version control system (Git or SVN).

-As shown in the diagram, there are four main components to an Acquia Cloud site:
+As shown in the diagram, there are four main components to an Acquia Cloud Enterprise website:

 - Reverse proxy caching and load balancing servers (Varnish/nginx)